-Angkor Management: Touring Angkor Wat With a Toddler
+4 Tips For Touring Angkor With a Toddler

-But after traipsing around Angkor for ten days with our two-year-old in a backpack carrier, we know a few things.
-Here are our best tips for enjoying Cambodia and its temples with a small child.
+After traipsing around Angkor Wat and Siem Reap for ten days with our 2YO in a backpack carrier, we know a few things we wish we’d known when we began.
+While we had some challenges specific to traveling with a toddler (like diaper-changing) many of these tips are helpful for visiting Angkor with kids in general.
+Here are our best tips for enjoying Cambodia and its temples with toddlers.

 Let Kids Be Kids

 The Temples of Angkor are not quiet and refined.
 Your kids, no matter how rambunctious, are unlikely to be louder than the tour guides shouting on bullhorns.
 Additionally, these temples are mostly outdoors and largely in ruins.
-Time and the Khmer Rouge have broken anything fragile and no one will look askance at your child’s climbing (though getting in the way of people’s photos will earn you withering looks).
+Time, tree roots and the Khmer Rouge have broken anything fragile and no one will look askance at your child’s climbing around.
+(Getting in the way of people’s Instagramming will earn you withering looks, though).

-Ta Prohm—known for its picturesque overgrown silk-cotton trees and its scenes in the Tomb Raider movies— is also good for kids with its ample but not steep or dangerous climbing.
+Ta Prohm—known for its picturesque overgrown silk-cotton trees and its scenes in the Tomb Raider movies— is also good for kids with its ample but not steep climbing.

 There are a few temples where little kids aren’t allowed because it isn’t safe and others where having little kids with you would be challenging.
 We managed to see some of these places by taking turns exploring and staying with Jude.
 We also gave him a break from temple touring one day and let him run around the hotel gardens with a sitter while we went out on our own.

-Baphuon temple, which is due to be restored and pretty rickety looking, is closed to children under the age of 12, even in a backpack (pregnant women aren’t allowed in either).
+Baphuon temple, which is being restored but still pretty rickety looking, is closed to children under 12, even in a backpack (pregnant women aren’t allowed in either).
 Restoration could be slow going: Pre-Khmer Rouge, the French took apart the temple, intending to restore the rocks and piece them back together.
-But when the Khmer Rouge came to power they lost or destroyed the detailed plans.
+But when the Khmer Rouge came to power they either lost or destroyed the detailed plans.
 Oops.
 Many of the rocks still lay outside the temple walls, waiting for someone to figure out where they go.

 Children are also not allowed on the third floor of the main temple at Angkor Wat.
 Good call!
 The stairs were so steep that I honestly could not imagine climbing them with a toddler.
 They were pretty terrifying, frankly, but totally worth going up on our own.
 The view of the temple complex and surrounding countryside is spectacular.